 The good news is that evidence suggests taking probiotics alongside antibiotics may help to reduce adverse effects on the composition of the gut microbiome19.
 Read on to find out more about the best probiotics for antibiotics.

 In this article we will look at the following:

-A question we often get asked is, which are the best probiotics with antibiotics, in terms of the associated diarrhoea?
-It seems that this is the main area of concern when taking this type of medication and can lead to a discontinuation of treatment.
+A question we often get asked is, which are the best probiotics with antibiotics to support antibiotic diarrhoea?
+It seems that this is the most commonly experienced side effect when taking this type of medication and can lead to a discontinuation of treatment.

-In clinical trials involving those undergoing antibiotic treatment for Helicobacter pylori infection, participants were given Lactobacillus acidophilus Rosell-52, Lactobacillus rhamnosus Rosell-11 and Bifidobacterium lactis Lafti B94 alongside antibiotics; all three strains were proven to survive alongside the medication, enhance the efficacy of treatment and reduce side effects like diarrhoea, loss of appetite and pain11,12.
+In clinical trials involving individuals undergoing antibiotic treatment for Helicobacter pylori infection, participants were given Lactobacillus acidophilus Rosell-52, Lactobacillus rhamnosus Rosell-11 and Bifidobacterium lactis Lafti B94 alongside antibiotics.
+All three strains were proven to survive alongside the medication, enhance the efficacy of treatment and reduce side effects like diarrhoea, loss of appetite and pain11,12.

 Those taking antibiotics for a vaginal health issue might also like to consider taking probiotic strains which are well researched for intimate health, such as Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1®.
 These strains are often used alongside antibiotics for vaginal infections but are best taken 2 hours away from the medication.

 The gut microbiome is a complex ecosystem of trillions of microbes that live together in harmony in our gastrointestinal tract.
 These microbes have far reaching effects on human health, enhancing digestion, immunity, skin health and energy3,4,5.
 A balance is required between beneficial microbes and more harmful microbes that naturally colonise the gut.
 This balance can be disturbed by various lifestyle factors including low-fibre diet, travel and infection, among others.